 Volunteering In South Africa

-- Black Rhino browse availability surveys,
+- Black rhino browse availability surveys

-- Analysis of rhino movement patterns,
+- Analysis of rhino movement patterns

-- Analysis and management of game water-points,
+- Analysis and management of game water points

-- Game counts,
+- Game counts

-- Potential to participate in management activities such as game capture, game introductions and priority species monitoring.
+- Potential to participate in management activities such as game capture, game introductions and priority species monitoring

 In addition, interns will be trained to facilitate academic field trips and Science on Safari programmes.

 The goal of wildlife conservation is to ensure that nature and wildlife will be around for future generations to enjoy and also to recognise the importance of wildlife and wilderness for humans and other species alike.
-On this wildlife conservation volunteer program, you will get involved at the base level where you will be involved in collecting data from various sources such as camera traps.
+On this wildlife conservation volunteer programme, you will get involved at the base level where you will be involved in collecting data from various sources such as camera traps.
 This, in turn, will give the reserve a better understanding of animal movement patterns as well as what species of animal prefer which areas of the reserve.
 This is just one of the many projects you will be involved with as some of our volunteers have been involved with animal darting as well as the release of animals into the reserve.
 All of the data you collect by either research or monitoring will contribute to the ongoing management decision making.

 On this community volunteering programme, you will bring much needed English skills to an impoverished remote rural community.
-This will give you a great understanding of the seemingly simple lives lived by the communities surrounding the reserve.
+This will give you a greater understanding of the seemingly simple lives lived by the communities surrounding the reserve.
 It also shows you the importance of the commodities we take for granted like running water and electricity.
 You will also have the opportunity to live as the locals do and learn from them as they go about their lives.

 The camp is based in the Zululand District of KwaZulu-Natal province of South Africa.
 This region is the heart of the Zulu nation, which is the most significant tribal group in South Africa.
-Our base during this 3-week program is on a community (tribal) owned game reserve and our daily work takes place in rural schools surrounding the reserve.
+Our base during this 3 week program is on a community (tribal) owned game reserve and our daily work takes place in rural schools surrounding the reserve.